jstutters/pirec/docs/next_steps.rst

 The first argument should be a database URL in a `form recognised by SQLAlchemy
 <http://docs.sqlalchemy.org/en/rel_1_0/core/engines.html>`_, the second
-argument is the name of the database table to insert the new result into (this table must exist - Plumbium won't try to create it), the last argument is a dictionary of column names and functions to output values as described above.
+argument is the name of the database table to insert the new result into (this table must exist - pirec won't try to create it), the last argument is a dictionary of column names and functions to output values as described above.

 MongoDB
 +++++++

-Plumbium can save the complete JSON result structure to a MongoDB server using the :class:`MongoDB <plumbium.recorders.mongodb.MongoDB>` class.
+pirec can save the complete JSON result structure to a MongoDB server using the :class:`MongoDB <pirec.recorders.mongodb.MongoDB>` class.

 .. code:: python

-    mongodb = MongoDB('mongodb://localhost:27017/', 'plumbium', 'results')
+    mongodb = MongoDB('mongodb://localhost:27017/', 'pirec', 'results')

 The first arugment is a MongoDB URL (see the `PyMongo tutorial
 <https://api.mongodb.org/python/current/tutorial.html>`_ for details).
 The